alvinye9/bolc_25-012.github.io/docs/Main/Range/index.md

-# Packing list for M18 and M4 Range
+# Packing list for Ranges and Land-Nav

 ## On Person: